hcru77/DSA-Project-3/README.md

 To run the program, enter the name of any movie (not case sensitive).
-The terminal will then print out a list of recommended movies based on shared actors, and other movies made by the same director/screenwriter
+The terminal will then print out a list of recommended movies based on shared actors, movies made by the same director/screenwriter, and the full series that a movie is involved with.
+We will also analyze the performance of two different data structures with the search and comparison of actors when searching through the different movie possibilities.